Compliance

 • First, we begin developing a custom template that outlines procedures, artifacts to be assessed, and personnel.
 We meet with the client online, with screen sharing capabilities, to discuss project management, what video conferencing resources they have, and how to match the technologies between us.

 • The client then assembles their equipment and we conduct a trial run.
-In real time, with client’s boots on the ground and our assessors observing on live streaming video, everyone makes sure they have the capabilities to narrate and listen with voice communications or chat.
+In real time, with client’s boots on the ground and our assessors observing on live-streaming video, everyone makes sure they have the capabilities to narrate and listen with voice communications or chat.

 • After the trial run, it’s time to execute the live assessment.
-It’s important to have a dual monitor set-up so the assessor can follow the template and take notes on one screen, with the video on the other, and be able to paste and edit those typed notes into the report later.
+It’s important to have a dual monitor set-up, so the assessor can follow the template and take notes on one screen, with the video on the other, and be able to paste and edit those typed notes into the report later.

 • Speaking directly with the client over a cell phone or voice streaming application works best, but is not always possible.
 Ensuring that all individuals on the call are muted, except for the person speaking, is beneficial.
 Lots of background noise and echo loops are common in server rooms and elsewhere.